Category Archives: ARTICLES

 In Chinese Medicine, as in nature, Autumn is a time of harvest, but also of letting go of what is no longer needed.
 And as the weather starts to cool, there can be a sense of agitation and, as our energy starts to move inward it can be difficult to slow down and accept the change.

 The letting go process can be challenging, requiring gentleness and sometimes extra support.
-I find that doing the things that bring you joy and help to centre you can really help navigate this process.
+I find that doing the things that bring you joy and help to ground you – can really help navigate this process.

 In Chinese Medicine, the Lung and Large intestine are the key organs of Autumn.
 Together they take in air and nutrients and expel what is no longer useful to us.